Cosxin/Robotic-Revenge-Automation/README.md

 ﻿# Robotic-Revenge-Automation

-Ever hated someone so much that you imagined one day you will revenge by giving his/her phone number to every dealer in the U.S.?
+Ever hated someone so much that you imagined one day you'd revenge by giving his/her phone number to every dealer in the U.S.?
 That's what this script does.

 <img src="https://github.com/Cosxin/Robotic-Revenge-Automation/tree/master/MB/example.gif" width="300" height="300" />